 mobile marketing strategy

-How to Create a Successful Mobile Marketing Strategy in 5 Easy Steps
+Create a Successful Mobile Marketing Strategy with Ease

 For everyone worldwide, smartphones have become a significant part of their lives.
 And as technology has spread wider and more quickly, many companies have seen big opportunities ahead with everything that comes with mobile marketing.

-Today, out of 5.3 billion internet users, almost 93.39% are mobile users, meaning 4.95 billion.
-These days, over half (nearly 60%) of the global online traffic comes from mobile devices.
+Today, out of 5.3 billion Internet users, almost 93.39% are mobile users, meaning 4.95 billion.
+These days, nearly 60% of the global online traffic comes from mobile devices.
 So, if you haven’t got a mobile marketing strategy by now, use our framework to make one.

-But before going any further, you should first have a better understanding of how mobile marketing works and some important notions regarding this topic.
+But before proceeding, you should first have a better understanding of how mobile marketing works and some important notions regarding this topic.

 What is Mobile Marketing?